 Washing your hands at 59 degrees Fahrenheit will kill bacteria just like washing in 100 degrees Fahrenheit (6).
-Apparently, the same goes for flooring.
+The same goes for flooring.

 7. Not Refilling the Bucket

-Cleaning with dirty water just means you’re moving the contaminants around your flooring.
-When the water starts to look murky and change color, it’s time to swap it out for fresh water.
+Cleaning with dirty water means you’re spreading the contaminants around your flooring.
+Swap it out for fresh water when the water starts to look murky and change color.

 The number of times you’ve got to refill the bucket will vary.
 If you’ve got a heavily-soiled floor, you may need to empty and refill a few times.
-Some mopping buckets actually have a drainage plug to make it easier to empty.
+Some mopping buckets have a drainage plug making them easier to empty.